 The Buzihütte s not an Alpine hut in the true sense, but a particularly rustic inn.
 Nevertheless, there is a hut feeling.
-The weather was nice and we were drawn outside onto the terrace for a cool drink and to soak up the sun.
+The weather was nice and we were drawn outside onto the terrace.
+There we enjoyed a cool drink, ate some delicious Spinach Dumplings, and soaked up the sun.

 This Recipe is asking for “Topfen” which is Quark.
 Quark is hard to find in the US, the best substitutes for Quark are: cottage cheese, ricotta cheese, Greek yogurt, sour cream, cream cheese, mascarpone cheese, and crème fraîche.
 Read more about Quark substitutes here